untoldwind/kotlin/kotlin-native/NEW_MM.md

 The list of known performance issues:

-* Since the collector is single-threaded stop-the-world, the pause time of every thread linearly depends on the number of objects in the heap.
+* Since the collector has stop-the-world mark phase, the pause time of every thread linearly depends on the number of objects in the heap.
 The more objects that are kept alive, the longer the pauses are.
 Long pauses on the main thread can result in laggy UI event handling.
 Both the pause time and the number of objects in the heap are printed to the logs for each GC cycle.
 * Being stop-the-world also means that all threads with Kotlin/Native runtime active on them need to synchronize simultaneously for the collection to begin.
 This also affects the pause time.
 * There is a complicated relationship between Swift/ObjC objects and their Kotlin/Native counterparts, which causes Swift/ObjC objects to linger longer than necessary.
 It means that their Kotlin/Native counterparts are kept in the heap longer, contributing to the slower collection time.
 This typically doesn't happen, but in some corner cases, for example, when a long loop creates several temporary objects that cross the Swift/ObjC interop boundary on each iteration (for example, calling a Kotlin callback from a loop in Swift or vice versa).
   In the logs, there's a number of stable refs in the root set.
 If this number keeps growing, it may indicate that the Swift/ObjC objects are not being freed when they should.
 Try putting `autoreleasepool` around loop bodies (both in Swift/ObjC and Kotlin) that do interop calls.